Rosuav/KerbalSpaceModding/README.md

 TODO: Whenever a maneuver node is created or moved, cite its altitude.
 Will allow height prediction by just clicking on the path somewhere.

+TODO: If you're targeting another thing in orbit around same body, show phase-change-per-orbit, and also current phase angle (should agree with "Approach Info" tab) and a divmod - "3 orbits +10°".
+- Calculate target orbital period and yours.
+If your period is 10% longer than its, you will lose 36° each orbit.
+Use percentages of target orbit?
+Maybe?

 Velocimeter
 -----------